Evolution

 Disposal is delegated unchanged to the wrapped evolution.

-This is used internally when a Yield.None propagates through Stage.AndThen: because no output was produced, the downstream stage cannot be invoked immediately, so it is folded into the evolution via map so that the entire composed pipeline will be applied when the next input arrives.
+This is not what happens when a Yield.None propagates through a composed stage.
+There the downstream stage cannot be invoked immediately, so it is skipped instead, and the evolution its skip() returns is folded in with compose — so that the whole composed pipeline is applied when the next input arrives.